Procurement and Purchasing

 Authorities delegated and retained/administrative responsibility

-The president of the college delegates administration of the college’s purchasing to the vice provost, the vice president for finance and administration, and the vice president of information management.
+The Board of Trustees delegates administration of the college’s purchasing functions to the president and the vice president for finance and administration/CFO.

 Ethics

-Purchasing is performed by the Purchasing Department, Facilities Services, Information Management, Student Life, Athletics, and other campus entities.
+Purchasing is performed by the Procurement & Accounts Payable in the Finance Department, Facilities Services, Information Technology Services, Student Life, Athletics, and other campus departments.
 Considerable authority has been entrusted to departments to make purchasing decisions.
 The convenience afforded by this decentralized environment is coupled with full responsibility for decisions and complete understanding of the college’s procurement and purchasing policies and procedures.
-All purchasing decisions should be made in light of the college’s best interests.
+All purchasing decisions should be made in the college’s best interests.

-The college expects that all procurement is administered in accordance with its Code of Ethical Conduct and Conflict of Interest.
+The college expects that all procurement is administered in accordance with its Code of Ethical Conduct and Conflict of Interest policy.

 Colorado College generally does not enter into contracts with students, faculty, and staff or members of their immediate families.
-In those instances in which a purchase is in the best interest of the college, documentation of the reasons for the decision need to be sent to the director of purchasing for approval before the transaction or purchase with a student, faculty, staff, or members of their immediate families.
+In rare instances in which a purchase is in the best interest of the college, documentation of the reasons for the decision to pursue such a contract needs to be sent to the manager, procurement & accounts payable for approval before the transaction or purchase is made.

 When discussions arise between vendors and the college, representatives of the college are to protect a vendor’s confidentiality as well as the interests of the college by refraining from disclosing prices, terms, or conditions quoted by other vendors.